 Give me a ball park range.

 Some restoration services have flat rates, others count damage areas and every little thing they do as extra.
 The average photo brought to us, falls into three ranges Light Range of $30-$60 Medium Range $70-$90 and Heavy Range $100. and up.
 For some clients, this explanation is enough.
 If you need a closer estimate, we can not give you one without seeing the photo first.
 Keep in mind that we do not outsource our work and the originals are in a safe environment.
 You may have the options of waiting for them to be scanned and keep the originals.
-If you want a closer estimate and you enjoy reading ...go on and read about what we have to consider when we estimate from the topics below.
-You may find it very interesting:
+If you want a closer estimate and or you enjoy reading ...go on and read about the complex issues we have to consider when we estimate from the topics below.
+You may find it very interesting to say the least:

-Scanning Services and Any Type of Electronic file to any digital device.
+Scanning Services - Any Type of Electronic file to any digital device.

 The three photo samples below demonstrate light, medium and heavy damage.
 It aids in determining a rough estimate, choose which one your photo maybe classified as.
 For those who like to read and want to know more, keep scrolling.